ohr/minimal-mistakes/_pages/boot/boot-xds.md

 classes: wide
 ---

-`ipf-xds-spring-boot-starter` sets up the infrastructure for XDS-based IHE transactions
+`ipf-xds-spring-boot-starter` sets up the infrastructure for ebXML/XDS-based IHE transactions

 The dependency on the IPF [Spring Boot] IHE XDS starter module is: